-• Direct Power Off function: You can unplug the power cord from the AC outlet even if the cooling fan is still running.
+• Direct Power Off function:

+- You can unplug the power cord from the AC outlet even if the cooling fan is still running. - Even if you unplug the power cord after projector operation, the cooling fan continues to run for a while.